kumarabhishek188/Ecommerce/README.md

-# Next.js Commerce
+# Ecommerce Website

-A high-performance, server-rendered Next.js e-commerce application integrated with Tailwind CSS and Prettier, deployed on Vercel.
+A high-performance, server-rendered e-commerce application integrated with Tailwind CSS and Prettier, deployed on Vercel.

 ## Features